 Organizations and groups in Boulder County work to reduce drug abuse in the community and promote overall health and wellness.
 Through education, outreach and support programs, community members help individuals avoid addiction and recover from it.

 The Boulder County chapter of Alcoholics Anonymous and the Boulder Area of Narcotics Anonymous host more than 300 support group meetings every week in Lafayette, Jamestown, Lyons and other areas of Boulder County.

-Citizens in Boulder County support government efforts to prevent and treat drug abuse and addiction in the area.
+Boulder County citizens support government efforts to prevent and treat drug abuse and addiction in the area.
 Local governments and school districts provide counseling services and drug abuse prevention programs, and local law enforcement agencies work together to keep illegal drugs off the streets.

 The Boulder Valley School District supports a variety of drug and alcohol abuse prevention programs, such as the Gateway Drug Peer Educators program.
-In the program, students from local high schools are trained to give presentations regarding drug abuse, health and wellness to local middle school students.
+Through this initiative, students from local high schools are trained to give presentations regarding drug abuse, health and wellness to local middle school students.

-The Boulder County Tobacco Education & Prevention Partnership helps community coalitions and organizations work to reduce tobacco initiation and use among teens and young adults in Boulder County, Colorado.
+The Boulder County Tobacco Education & Prevention Partnership helps community coalitions and organizations work to reduce tobacco initiation and use among teens and young adults in Boulder County.
 The partnership also helps businesses promote smoke-free work places and advocates for policy changes.

 Colleges and universities in Boulder County support drug-free campuses and provide educational, counseling and referral services for students, faculty and staff.

 The University of Colorado’s Center for Community, Wardenburg Health Center and CU Collegiate Recovery Center provide a variety of services designed to prevent and treat drug addiction.